 The next step is to find the correct side thrust angle.
 Set the throttle at full speed and trim the controls for level flight.
 Then cut the engine to idle.
 If the plane turns left when you cut the power, you have too much right thrust.
 If it turns right when you cut the power, you need more right thrust.
 Shim the engine mount accordingly, re-trim the plane in flight, conduct the test again, adjust shims again, test again, etc, until your plane doesn’t turn when you cut the throttle.

 Your next step is to find the correct balance between rudder and aileron trim.
 Let’s say the plane was always turning left, so you want to trim to the right.
 Should you trim rudder or ailerons?
 If you trim the wrong one, you’ll notice unusual performance whenever you do anything other than fly straight and level.
+The best way to do it is to trim the rudder first.
 Take your plane to a comfortable altitude at high speed.
 Cut the throttle to idle and then pull the elevator back to make the nose of the plane go straight up.
 Pretend you’re going to do a loop, but you cut the power before you pull up, and you never go over the top.
 Just go up.
 If your plane goes up and yaws to one side, you need to trim the rudder the other way.
 When you return to straight and level flight you will probably need to trim the ailerons to compensate for you rudder trim change.
 Repeat this test until the plane goes straight when you cut the throttle and pull the nose vertical.

 The reason for this maneuver is to remove the engine torque, P-factor, and spiral slipstream from the equation as much as possible.
 Once you get the rudder straightened out and the ailerons trimmed for level flight, it’s a good idea to go back and make sure you really have the thrust angle right.
 Fly fast and cut the throttle, and see if your plane turns.
 If it still acts funny, go through the complete process from the beginning, always proceeding in the correct order, until your plane will fly straight at any throttle setting.
 If your plane goes out of trim when you change the throttle, you know you still have work to do.